rikgale/VRSCustomMarkers/README.md

 # VRSCustomMarkers
-Custom SVG Aircraft Markers for Virtual Radar Server - forked from [shish0r/VRSCustomMarkers](https://github.com/shish0r/VRSCustomMarkers)
+Custom SVG Aircraft Markers for Virtual Radar Server - forked from [shish0r/VRSCustomMarkers](https://github.com/shish0r/VRSCustomMarkers) Thanks :)

 **Only** works on V3 VRS - which supports SVG aircraft markers.

+If you use HFDL into VRS then use MyMarker1HFDL.
+This colourises the markers based on squwak frequency used.
+When used in conjunction with ADSB feeds you may get a few random coloured aircraft, but there is no way of differentiating by feed source.

 ## Installing